 High Arctic Explorer

-Early Booking Bonus: Make a new booking by January 19, 2019 and save 10% on your basic cruise price.
+Early Booking Bonus: Make a new booking by January 18, 2019 and save 10% on your basic, double occupancy, 2020 berth price (see tour notes for details).
 In the mythic far reaches of the Arctic lie Inuit homelands.
 Journey in comfort from Qausuittuq (Resolute Bay), Nunavut to Kangerlussuaq, Greenland.
 Visit the Arctic at the height of its colourful summer!
 Formerly Arctic Safari as seen on Mighty Cruise Ships.

 - Seek wildlife in Tallurutiup Imanga (Lancaster Sound), Canada’s largest and newest Marine Protected Area

 - Hike on Devon Island, the largest uninhabited island on Earth

 - Enjoy an Inuit cultural welcome at Mittimatalik (Pond Inlet)

 - Visit the Franklin Expedition graves on Beechey Island

 Cat.
 2, Triple – US$8,195

 Category 6: Comfort Twin US$13,495